Russia-Ukraine War: Russia steps up attack on Ukraine cities

 The International Skating Union's decision to ban athletes from Russia and its ally Belarus means Olympic champion Anna Shcherbakova and 15-year-old teammate Kamila Valieva, who was the focus of a still-unresolved doping dispute at last month’s Winter Olympics, will be excluded from this month's world figure skating championships in France.

-The backlash also intensified in the entertainment world, as the Cannes Film Festival said no Russian delegations would be welcome this year and the Venice festival announced free screenings of a film about the 2014 conflict in Ukraine’s eastern Donbas region.
+The Cannes Film Festival said no Russian delegations would be welcome this year.
+The Venice festival announced free screenings of a film about the 2014 conflict in Ukraine’s eastern Donbas region.

-The announcements came on the heels of other high-profile protests in the arts, including Hollywood’s decision to pull films scheduled for release in Russia.

-The European Broadcasting Union announced last week that Russia wouldn't be allowed to enter an act for this year’s Eurovision Song Contest.
-On Tuesday, it emerged that the 2016 winner of the contest, Ukrainian singer Jamala, fled Ukraine for Turkey with her two children.
+The European Broadcasting Union announced last week that Russia wouldn't be allowed to enter this year’s Eurovision Song Contest.
+On Tuesday, it emerged that the 2016 winner, Ukrainian singer Jamala, fled Ukraine for Turkey with her two children.

 Follow AP’s coverage of the tensions between Russia and Ukraine at https://apnews.com/hub/russia-ukraine